 There are groups you can join on LinkedIn.
+For example, there is an injury lawyer legal marketing group.
 Search out groups that have to do with your practice areas and join as a member.
 It is like having an online forum with other professionals.
 By participating in groups, you are making yourself visible to other professionals, so you can get referrals.

-Here is one benefit you can take from being involved in a Linkedln group - you can get ideas for your website content.
-LinkedIn groups are kind of like Avvo in that you can read a post from another doctor.
+Here is one benefit you can take from being d in a LinkedIn group - you can get ideas for your website content.
+LinkedIn groups are kind of like Avvo in that you can read a post from another lawyer.
 You can take that snippet and create a frequently asked question or article about it.
 It is a great way to brainstorm ideas.